 Apparently, it's Miss Havisham's birthday, and they visit her every year on her birthday.

 Estella comes back into the room after having escorted the guests out, and the three of them stand in silence as Miss Havisham imagines her dead body on the table.

 After some more card-playing, Pip is wandering through the garden and greenhouse looking at all of the deformed, overgrown vegetables when he sees another (totally random) little boy studying.
 The little boy is very pale and has red eye-lids.

 After playing twenty questions, the little boy asks Pip to fight.
 Pip, not wanting to be rude, accepts.

 The boys find a little protected nook, and the little boy brings over a sponge and bucket of water and vinegar.
-Pip is a little worried he’s gotten in over his head, especially when the little boy starts fancy footing around, balling up his fists.
-The little boy is, however, very big on rules, and he makes sure Pip knows all of the rules before they begin.
+Pip is a little worried he's gotten in over his head, especially when the little boy starts fancy footing around, balling up his fists and going over the rules.

 When Pip heads out, Estella appears out of nowhere, and she's kind of flushed.
 She tells Pip that he can kiss her on the cheek, and he immediately accepts.

 It is really dark when Pip finally arrives home, and he can see the glow of Joe's forge fire reflected on the marshes.